 If you have a baby, remember these two words: SKY COT.
 Secure one with your airline when you book as it will be a lifesaver (but keep in mind there are age and weight limits, so check if your bubba will still fit).
 If your child is under two but too big for a bassinet, it’s a good idea to purchase a seat for them, if you don’t mind the extra expense.
 It gives them and you more space and comfort, especially for sleeping.

 Pack a doctor’s kit and a doll or teddy and your little one can play MD for a little while.
 We’re not talking a toy doctor’s kit.
 Make your own medical kit and it will keep them occupied for a bit longer.
 You can include a roll of bandage, band aids/plaster, a plastic syringe, medicine cup, cool gel pack, cotton wool and a notebook and pen.
 The soft teddies from IKEA make good patients as they’re economical enough for you not to mind food getting spilled on them, have a good surface area for applying medical treatment, and can be squashed in bags.

 If you’ve got the time, put together a slim scrapbook or photo album with lots of pics of family, places you’ve been and places you’re going to.
 Most children are really intrigued by their own history and it provides lots of talking points to pass the time on a flight.

 Wired for sound

 That SING movie you downloaded is no good if you don’t have a good quality head set for listening pleasure.
-Smiggle stock good quality, brightly decorated fold up headphones for kids for $35.
+Smiggle stock good quality, brightly decorated fold up headphones for kids for $35 and under.